 Q: Was Audrey Hepburn Slovak?

-Audrey Hepburn was born as Audrey Kathleen Ruston in Brussels (Borough of Ixelles) on 4 May 1929.
+Audrey Hepburn was born as Audrey Kathleen Ruston in Brussels, Belgium, on 4 May 1929 (her middle name as recorded in her birth record, some sources give mistakenly another name).
 After a successful career of acting and work for UNICEF, she died in Tolochenaz, Switzerland, on 20 January 1993.
 Her paternal grandmother Anna née Wels grew up in Kovarce, south-western Slovakia, where she was born on 23 July 1868.

 Grandmother from Kovarce